Portsea, Victoria: European settlement

 Portsea is named after Portsea Island which is an island incorporated by Portsmouth, England.
 Portsmouth is where the first settlers to Australia set sail from.

-Portsea Post Office opened on 10 February 1877 and closed in 1987.
+The Portsea Post Office opened on 10 February 1877 and closed in 1987.

 In January 1948 the new St Mary's School for Deaf Children was opened at Delgany, Portsea led by Kathleen Mary Egan.
 It was an initiative by the Dominican Sisters of Eastern Australia and the first to use oral techniques in Victoria.

 OCS Portsea, an army establishment, was located just outside the town.
 The historic reserve became famous when Prime Minister of Australia Harold Holt disappeared while swimming inside the facility at Cheviot Beach on 17 December 1967 and was officially presumed dead two days later, although a formal inquest into his death did not take place until 2005.

+Heritage listings

+The following place in Portsea is listed on the Australian National Heritage List: